Memitaru/twilio-autopilot-sample-setup/README.md

 * Go to https://www.twilio.com/console/functions/overview (Note: You are seeing the v2.0 of Functions which at the time of writing is our brand new format!)
 * Click on "Create Service" to create your service that will host your function file (and any other files you want to add later)
 * After you are in the Service page click on "+Add" to add the new Function.
 You can leave it as "Protected" mode which means that it can be used through Twilio and not externally
-* Copy paste the code from the resources in this repo "bot.js"
+* Copy paste the code from the resources in this repo "handle-booking.js"
-* Click Save and Deploy All
+* Click Save and then Deploy All
 * You should have something like the screen below.
 Notice the green tick next to the function name which means the changes have been applied
 <insert image>
 * Finally, copy somewhere the URL of the Function ("Copy URL" option) as it will be used later